 When it comes to justice, keep in mind:

 However, Doctors must always consider the impact of a situation on society as a whole.
-If a Doctor learns of information which will assist non-healthcare services (e.g. social services/DVLA/police) in protecting the public, it is their responsibility to disclose the information if the patient refuses to.
+If a Doctor learns of information that will assist non-healthcare services (e.g. social services/DVLA/police) in protecting the public, it is their responsibility to disclose the confidential information if the patient refuses to.

-For the answer to these questions, check out our ethics question and answer guide.
+For model answers to these questions, check out our ethics question and answer guide.

-You can also check out scenarios available from the GMC which should help to give you an idea of how the duty of confidentiality is applied in practice.
+You can also check out scenarios available from the GMC which should help you understand how the duty of confidentiality is applied in practice.

 Loading More Content